smartdevicelink/protocol_spec/README.md

 - TLSv1.1
 - TLSv1.2
 - DTLSv1
-- SSLv3 (isn't supported on a newer systems)
+- SSLv3 (not supported on most newer systems)

 The system has to initiate with the corresponding client method.
 For instance, if the system is configured to use `DTLSv1`, it has to use the method `DTLSv1_client`.
 The application role has to be server and must use `DTLSv1_server`.